 Secure your website shop with an SSL certificate

 SSL establishes a “private” connection when, for instance, a purchase in your shop is being made.
-This is a must have, when you receive, process or store confidential data like passwords or credit card credentials.
+This was a must have, when you receive, process or store confidential data like passwords or credit card credentials.
+Now, it’s a must have if you have only a simple contact form on your site and don’t want to be penalized by Google.

 Run a free website scan